priyab99/Multi-headed_CNN_k-mers/README.md

-# Enhancer Prediction using k-mer Features and Multi-Headed CNN
+# Predicting enhancer DNA utilizing k-mer features and multi-headed CNN

 This project predicts DNA enhancer sequences using a deep learning model with four parallel CNN branches, each processing a different k-mer representation (k=1,2,3,4).